André Sollie: Life and career

 Sollie made his debut in children's poetry with Soms, dan heb ik flink de pest in in 1986.

 In 2000, Sollie and Ingrid Godon published the children's book Wachten op Matroos.
 They both won the Gouden Griffel award a year later for this book.
 The English translation of the book Hello, Sailor was published in 2003.
 The book is about a lighthouse keeper called Matt and his friend, Sailor, whom he deeply misses.
 The book caused controversy in England as it was argued that its inclusion in school curricula effectively forced schools to include books with homosexual characters.

 In 2004, he published Dubbel Doortje which was the first book that he both wrote and illustrated himself.
 He won the Boekenpluim award for his illustrations in this book.

 His 2005 novel for adolescents Nooit gaat dit over was turned into the 2011 feature film North Sea Texas (Noordzee, Texas) by Bavo Defurne.

 Sollie won the Boekenpauw award twice for his illustrations: in 1998 for the book De brief die Rosie vond written by Bart Moeyaert and in 2010 for the book De Zomerzot which he wrote himself.

+Death

 Sollie died on 13 January 2025, at the age of 77.